TechLabs-Ruhr/Way-Home/README.md

 ### Tech Stack
 The project utilizes a robust tech stack to deliver an efficient and user-friendly experience:

-- **Next.js** -a powerful React framework that offers server-side rendering (SSR) and static site generation (SSG) out of the box.<br>
+- **Next.js** -a powerful React framework that offers server-side rendering (SSR) and static site generation (SSG) out of the box.
    This results in faster page loads, improved SEO, and a smoother user experience.
-Additionally, Next.js simplifies routing and API integration,<br>
-   which made our development more efficient.
+Additionally, Next.js simplifies routing and API integration, which made our development more efficient.
 - **TypeScript** -  TypeScript enhanced our development process by adding static typing to JavaScript.
 This resulted in fewer runtime errors and improved
   code quality
-- **Serverless Upstash Redis Database** -  Using a serverless Redis database from Upstash allowed us to leverage the benefits of a Redis database <br>
-  without the operational overhead of managing server infrastructure.
-Redis is renowned for its lightning-fast data retrieval and caching capabilities, making it<br>
-  an excellent choice for  chat applications.
+- **Serverless Upstash Redis Database** -  Using a serverless Redis database from Upstash allowed us to leverage the benefits of a Redis database without the operational overhead of managing server infrastructure.
+Redis is renowned for its lightning-fast data retrieval and caching capabilities, making it an excellent choice for  chat applications.
 - **Tailwind CSS for Styling** - Tailwind CSS is a utility-first CSS framework that streamlines the styling process.
-It provided us with a comprehensive set of pre-built<br>
-  utility classes that we could use to rapidly create consistent and responsive designs
+It provided us with a comprehensive set of pre-built utility classes that we could use to rapidly create consistent and responsive designs

 ### How to Setup and Run